 The Building Blocks: Genes and DNA

 Genes are the fundamental units of heredity, segments of DNA that contain the instructions for building and maintaining an organism.
-DNA (deoxyribonucleic acid) is a complex molecule that carries the genetic information for all living organisms.
+Worth adding: dNA (deoxyribonucleic acid) is a complex molecule that carries the genetic information for all living organisms.
 It's structured as a double helix, resembling a twisted ladder, with each rung formed by pairs of nitrogenous bases: adenine (A) with thymine (T), and guanine (G) with cytosine (C).
 The sequence of these bases encodes the genetic instructions.

 Chromosomes: Organized DNA